 Her short fiction has been published in FIVE:2:ONE, Thoughtful Dog, The Shanghai Literary Review, Wraparound South, Ruminate Magazine, Ohio State University’s The Journal and The Birmingham Arts Journal.
 Her story “Sentimental Cartography” was nominated for a Pushcart Prize.

 In addition to writing the Lifestyles chapter (renamed to Life as an Adult) for the 13th, 14th and 15th editions of the Living in Singapore reference guide, she also acted as Editorial Director for the 15th, providing extra copy along with final revisions.

-She resides in Singapore with her spouse and a cat that plays fetch.
+She resides in Singapore with her spouse and two cats.